Textualize/textual/docs/blog/posts/await-me-maybe.md

 ## Optionally awaitable

 The "await me maybe" pattern is great when an async framework calls the app's code.
-The app developer can chose to write async code or not.
-Things get a little more complicated when the an app wants to call the framework's API.
+The app developer can choose to write async code or not.
+Things get a little more complicated when the app wants to call the framework's API.
 If the API has *asynced all the things*, then it would force the app to do the same.

 Textual's API consists of regular methods for the most part, but there are a few methods which are optionally awaitable.
 These are *not* coroutines (which must be awaited to do anything).